Skip to main content

 Hi, I’m Abby (she/her).
 I’m a Licensed Clinical Social Worker (LCSW) and EMDR trained Mental Health Therapist based in Portland, Oregon.
 I’m so glad you’re here because this life is complex!
 When chaos or stagnation become the norm, accessing collaborative and nonjudgmental support to better understand your unique experience of the world can be pivotal.
 I’m honored to hold space for deep suffering, as well as celebrations of beauty.
 I look forward to connecting with you!

-Photo of Michele Yurgin
+Photo of Nate Lindsay

 Portland, OR